 Coach services criss-cross the UK with connections to continental Europe too.
 However, coach journey times tend to be longer than the equivalent train service.

 Victoria Coach Station is London's principal coach gateway.
 It's located in the heart of the city in busy Victoria, a short walk from Victoria mainline railway and Tube station.
-It is run by Transport for London and is the base of National Express and Eurolines services as well as a selection of smaller coach operators.
+It is run by Transport for London and is the base of National Express, as well as a selection of other coach operators.
 Victoria Coach Station is equipped with several shops and facilities including a left-luggage office.

 Journey time variation depends on route and any interchange waiting time.

 - Nottingham: 2 hours 45 minutes-3 hours 55 minutes